openshift/hypershift/docs/content/how-to/azure/create-azure-cluster.md

- # Creating an Azure cluster
+ # Create an Azure cluster

 This document describes how to set up an Azure cluster with Hypershift.